Frequently Asked Questions

 Context: Operations engineers install, configure, operate and evolve common infrastructure such as the network, servers, and external services e.g. the Cloud.

 Long Answer: Infrastructure as Code (IaC) is the managing and provisioning of infrastructure through code instead of through manual processes.
 With IaC, configuration files are created that contain infrastructure specifications, which makes it easier to edit and distribute configurations.
 Version control is an important part of IaC, and the configuration files should be under source control just like any other software source code file.
-That means KEDEHub can be used to measure the capability of IT operations teams if they use IaC.
+That means KEDE can be used to measure the capability of IT operations teams if they use IaC.

 When calculating KEDE do you take into account all of the text developers produce?